Skip to main content

 The Automation API uses the OAuth 2.0 framework to manage authorization.
 It's an industry-standard protocol for web applications that supports several flows (or use cases).
 There are two OAuth flows that are relevant for the Automation API:

-• If you're a Kameleoon customer who intends to use the Automation API for your own purposes, you need to use the Client credentials flow.
-This allows you to control your Kameleoon account and the associated web properties programmatically.
-For example, you could build a bridge between your CMS (Content Management Software) and Kameleoon, automatically creating and running AB experiments based on the contents of your CMS platform.
+• If you are a Kameleoon customer planning to use the Automation API for personal purposes, you should utilize the Client Credentials Flow.
+This flow enables you to manage your Kameleoon account and its associated web properties programmatically.
+For instance, you could create a connection between your Content Management System (CMS) and Kameleoon, allowing for the automatic creation and execution of A/B experiments based on the content from your CMS.

-• If you're a technological partner with Kameleoon, and you intend to build an integration between your own application and Kameleoon, you need to use the Authorization code flow.
-This allows you to distribute software for users of both services (Kameleoon and your own).
-For example, you could use this API to access AB experiments results from Kameleoon and present them in your own application.
+• On the other hand, if you are a technology partner working with Kameleoon and wish to establish an integration between your application and Kameleoon, you should use the Authorization Code Flow.
+This approach allows you to distribute software that serves users of both Kameleoon and your application.
+For example, you could use this API to access A/B experiment results from Kameleoon and display them within your own application.

 Client Credentials Flow

-The Client Credentials Flow is the simplest flow.
-For this flow, you only need to obtain an access token by providing a client_id and a client_secret to an authorization end-point.
-You will then be able to access the Automation API by using this token as a Bearer Token in a Authorization HTTP request header.
+The Client Credentials Flow is the simplest authentication method.
+In this flow, you only need to obtain an access token by providing a client_id and a client_secret to an authorization endpoint.
+Once you have the access token, you can use it as a Bearer Token in the Authorization HTTP request header to access the Automation API.

 note